Dhiya03/BudgetWise-mobile/UI_GUIDE.md

 ## 📈 Analytics Tab

-This tab provides visualizations and insights into spending habits.
+This tab provides a dashboard of advanced analytics and personalized insights into spending habits.

--   **Timeframe Buttons (7, 30, 90 Days)**: Adjusts the date range for all analytics on the page.
+-   **Timeframe Buttons (30, 60, 90 Days)**: Adjusts the date range for all analytics on the page.
--   **Comparative Analytics Card**: Shows a side-by-side comparison of total spending in monthly vs. custom budgets.
+-   **Financial Health Score**: A gauge chart showing a score from 0-100 with a status (e.g., "Thriving", "Caution") and an "Improve Score" button.
+-   **Cash Flow Reality Check**:
+    -   A waterfall chart visualizing the flow from Income → Expenses → Savings.
+    -   Cards for "Projected Monthly Savings", "Budget Burn Rate", and "Income Optimization".
+    -   An editable "Monthly Savings Goal" input field to make analytics more personal.
+-   **Your Habits**:
--   **Spending Trend Chart**: A bar chart that visualizes spending over several consecutive periods.
+    -   **Spending Personality**: A card that identifies the user's spending type (e.g., "Weekend Spender", "Weekday Warrior").
--   **Show/Hide Predictive Analytics Button**: Toggles the visibility of the forecasting and recommendations section.
--   **Predictive Analytics Card**: Displays AI-driven spending forecasts and provides actionable financial recommendations.
+    -   **Daily Spending Goal**: A card showing the user's streak of staying under a daily spending limit, with an editable goal amount.
+-   **Emergency Preparedness**: A card displaying the user's "Financial Runway" in months, indicating how long their savings would last.
+-   **Budget Scenario Planning**: An interactive section with sliders that allow the user to see how hypothetical changes to their monthly budgets would affect their Financial Health Score in real-time.
+-   **Smart Category Breakdown**: A list of spending categories showing total spend, trend vs. the last period, the largest single transaction, and actionable smart text insights.

 ---